 Of course, one of the most common beliefs of those who wear hearing aids, or see someone with hearing aids, is that they are old.
 As we grow older, our hearing can diminish due to the natural wear-and-tear of using our ears.
 People whose hearing has begun to diminish later in life may be worried about the stigma attached to the devices as they may be viewed as someone who is “past it”.
 Many people choose to struggle to hear rather than attain hearing aids as they worry about being labelled as old or disabled.

 Recently, advertisements have been thought to be perpetuating the stigmatisation of hearing aids.
 Companies who advertise hearing checks and services have used advertisements to target these people, to recommend hearing aids that are “invisible”; or suggest that they are a secret.
 The main issue that has been voiced about these adverts; is that they suggest that wearing these and deafness should be hidden away and hushed up.
 For those who are proud of their deaf identity, this can be seen as discriminatory advertising.

 It’s not always hearing people

 It is important to remember that stigma towards hearing aids does not only come from hearing people.
 Those who have a strong deaf identity; may see someone wearing them as a person who is trying to fit in with the hearing world; rather than accepting their deafness as part of their identity.
-They can assume that the wearer is ashamed of their deafness; and do not belong in the deaf community.
+They can assume that the wearer is ashamed of their deafness and does not belong in the deaf community.

-The way to tackle stigma?
+What is the way to tackle stigma?
 Don’t make assumptions.